-Participants in Safe at Home are assigned a designated address (a PO Box in Saint Paul) that can legally be used for all of their interactions with others.
+Participants in Safe at Home are assigned a designated address (a post office box in Saint Paul) that can legally be used for all of their interactions with others.
 The designated address allows the participant to go about their daily life without disclosing their actual home, employment, or school address.
 All private and public entities in the state of Minnesota must accept the Safe at Home address as a participant's actual address per Minn.
 Stat. § 5B.05(a).

 Safe at Home receives participants' mail, forwards their First Class Mail to them, and assists them with their interactions with third parties should problems arise when giving the Safe at Home address to others.
 Staff also works with third party stakeholders, such as county offices, utility companies, banks, and schools, to ensure legal compliance and to make sure their business practices accommodate the safety needs of Safe at Home participants.
-Since the program's inception, more than 7,300 different participants and applicants have received multiple services.
+Since the program's inception, more than 8,600 different participants and applicants have received multiple services.
 Some participants have been in the program for more than 10 years.
 Current participation numbers are indicated in Chart 1.

-1 Chart 1
+Chart 1

-Participant Households, December 31, 2017 1,101 Individual Program Participants, December 31, 2017 2,619 Participants and Applicants Served in 2017 3,439
+Participants and Applicants Served in 2018 3,568 Participant Households, December 31, 2018 1,228 Individual Program Participants, December 31, 2018 2,758